 LEARNING FROM THE BEES CONFERENCE

-Learning from the Bees 2020 will be an intimate contemplative gathering of 120 people on the beautiful grounds of Dartington Hall, UK.
-For this third conference dedicated to Learning from the Bees we will converge in a spirit of reflection, celebration and enquiry as we acknowledge the honeybee’s place in this world as a creature worthy of respect and protection in its own right.
+Learning from the Bees 2023 will be an intimate contemplative gathering of 150 people at Sheepdrove organic farm and conference centre, Hungerford, UK.
+For this third conference dedicated to learning from the bees we will converge in a spirit of reflection, celebration and enquiry as we acknowledge the honeybee’s place in this world as a creature worthy of respect and protection.

 Reflections from previous conferences